medialab/minet/cookbook/fetch.md

 ## First steps

-Being a diligent researcher, you decided to store the found url in a very simple [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing more than 50k urls:
+Being a diligent researcher, you decided to store the found urls in a very simple [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing more than 50k urls:

 *urls.csv*